Reykjavík Mosque: History

-According to the chair of the Muslim Association of Iceland, Ibrahim Sverrir Agnarsson, "My hope is that the mosque can serve as a statement of liberalism, open to all, a place where a North African laborer can pray next to a U. S. businessman."
+According to the chair of the Muslim Association of Iceland, Ibrahim Sverrir Agnarsson:

 The decision to grant the building plot free of charge proved to be controversial.
 The decision also led to the creation of a Facebook group "We protest against a mosque in Iceland" by Skúli Skúlason.
 One independent opinion poll of adults run between September 26 and October 1, 2013 asked ‘hversu fylgjandi eða andvíg(ur) ertu því að eftirfarandi trúfélög fái að byggja trúarbyggingar á Íslandi’ ('how supportive or opposed are you that the following religious groups should get to build a religious building in Iceland?').
 It found fairly consistent and positive attitudes by Icelanders to the construction of religious structures by the Church of Iceland and the neo-pagan Ásatrúarfélagið (8.5% and 9.1% opposed, 67.2% and 54.7% in favour, respectively), but quite strong opposition to the Muslim Association of Iceland building a religious building (43.4% opposed, 31.5% in favour).

-At first, the only significant political figure to voice objections was the one-time mayor of Reykjavík Ólafur Friðrik Magnússon, in 2013, but the campaign for the 2014 Icelandic local elections saw further negative comments, prominently from the Progressive Party candidate for Mayor of Reykjavík Sveinbjörg Birna Sveinbjörnsdóttir.
-In 2015, the Icelandic president, Ólafur Ragnar Grímsson, claimed that Saudi Arabia intended to donate money to the mosque.
+At first, the only significant political figure to voice objections was the one-time mayor of Reykjavík Ólafur Friðrik Magnússon, in 2013, but the campaign for the 2014 Icelandic local elections saw further negative comments, prominently from the Progressive Party candidate for Mayor, Sveinbjörg Birna Sveinbjörnsdóttir.
+In 2015, the Icelandic president, Ólafur Ragnar Grímsson, claimed that the Government of Saudi Arabia intended to donate money to the mosque.
 The Muslim congregation in Iceland said they had never heard of this money.

 Siðmennt, the Icelandic Ethical Humanist Association, issued a statement about it in general terms and did not criticise this particular decision because of the principle of equal treatment.
 According to Siðmennt, it was not part of municipality's functions to grant building plots to religious or life-stance organizations, such as the Evangelic-Lutheran State Church, the Catholic Church, or the Association of Muslims in Iceland, free of charge.
 However, since that system is in place it must be applied equally to all.
 Siðmennt would not apply for a building plot for itself though in order to stick to its main principle of separation of state and church.

 In 2010 Salmann Tamimi said that the Association of Muslims in Iceland would never raise money from abroad to build the new mosque.
 His successor, however, has said that funds for the mosque will be raised abroad, including Muslims in Kuwait and the United Arab Emirates.

-In 2015, president of Iceland, Ólafur Ragnar Grímsson expressed concern that Saudi Arabian financing of a Reykjavík mosque will fuel Islamic extremism in Iceland, and he was, "shocked to the point of paralysis when he learned last March, in a meeting with Saudi Arabian Ambassador, that the government of Saudi Arabia had decided to interfere in Icelandic religious life by donating one million US Dollars to the planned mosque".